coderefinery/mma/_episodes/05-cffi.md

 [here](https://github.com/bast/python-cffi-demo/tree/master/island).

-The first file contains a function `get_lib_handle` which tells CFFI where to find the header file and the dynamic library from which CFFI creates a Python interface.
+The first file contains a function `get_lib_handle` which tells CFFI where to find the header file and the dynamic library from which CFFI creates a Python interface - this is all CFFI needs to know!

 We have placed this function into a separate file so that you can reuse it for different libraries.